Do you offer thumprint jewelry?

 A casket is usually made of wood or of metal.
 Wooden caskets are crafted much like fine furniture.
 They are made of either solid wood or veneers from pine, oak, cherry, birch, poplar, walnut, or mahogany and vary in price much like furniture does.
 For example, a solid oak casket will cost more than a veneer oak casket.
 People will often choose a wood casket if they worked with wood, enjoyed the outdoors, or just like the warmth of a certain species of wood.

 Metal caskets also vary in their composition.
 Most are manufactured from gauged steel, but stainless steel, copper, and bronze caskets are also available.
 And, metal caskets will vary in price according to the thickness of gauge or weight of the semi-precious metal that are composed of.
 People will often choose a metal casket because of the large variety of colors they come in or because of their durability.

 Some caskets are able to be personalized with a favorite colored lining, or some other detail that makes it uniquely your own.
 From an eagle to an angel, from deer to a putting green, from a rosary to praying hands, many choices exist to allow you to make your casket perfect.
 Come visit the selection room at Proko-Wall Funeral Home to view many personalization options.
-Proko-Wall Funeral Home & Crematory offers the largest selection of caskets and manufacturers in the greater Green Bay area, including Manger Casket, a Green Bay company.
+Proko-Wall Funeral Home & Crematory offers the largest selection of caskets and manufacturers in the greater Green Bay area, including Mikota Casket, a locally owned company.

 And, as a sidenote, many times people ask the difference between a casket and a coffin.
 Coffins were oblong boxes, often widest at the shoulders, while caskets are rectangular.
 However, the words casket and coffin are often used interchangeably now.